What is Staking?

 Unlike the limited proof-of-work consensus mechanism, staking has reduced the hurdles in joining the blockchain ecosystem.
 It’s now easier to take part in a given network’s consensus and control by staking with it.

 However, due diligence is vital in staking.
-Holding and freezing your funds on smart contracts is prone to hacking.
-Users need to make use of safe top-notch wallets.
+Holding and freezing your funds on smart contracts is prone to risk.
+Users need to make use of safe, reputable platforms and understand the risks involved.

 Cryptoprijzen